Anthropometry: Civilian American and European Surface Anthropometry Resource Project

 CAESAR began in 1997 as a partnership between government (represented by the US Air Force and NATO) and industry (represented by SAE International) to collect and organize the most extensive sampling of consumer body measurements for comparison.

 The project collected and organized data on 2,400 U.S. & Canadian and 2,000 European civilians and a database was developed.
 This database records the anthropometric variability of men and women, aged 18–65, of various weights, ethnic groups, gender, geographic regions, and socio-economic status.
 The study was conducted from April 1998 to early 2000 and included three scans per person in a standing pose, full-coverage pose and relaxed seating pose.

 Data collection methods were standardized and documented so that the database can be consistently expanded and updated.
 High-resolution measurements of body surfaces were made using 3D Surface Anthropometry.
 This technology can capture hundreds of thousands of points in three dimensions on the human body surface in a few seconds.
 It has many advantages over the old measurement system using tape measures, anthropometers, and other similar instruments.
 It provides detail about the surface shape as well as 3D locations of measurements relative to each other and enables easy transfer to Computer-Aided Design (CAD) or Manufacturing (CAM) tools.
 The resulting scan is independent of the measurer, making it easier to standardize.
 Automatic landmark recognition (ALR) technology was used to extract anatomical landmarks from the 3D body scans automatically.
 Eighty landmarks were placed on each subject.
 More than 100 univariate measures were provided, over 60 from the scan and approximately 40 using traditional measurements.

-Demographic data such as age, ethnic group, gender, geographic region, education level, and present occupation, family income and more were also captured.Robinette, Kathleen M, Daanen, Hein A M, Precision of the CAESAR scan-extracted measurements, Applied Ergonomics, vol 37, issue 3, May 2007, pp. 259–265.
+Demographic data such as age, ethnic group, gender, geographic region, education level, and present occupation, family income and more were also captured.